-- (2) Preparation method of food simulant Preparation method of food simulant shall be pursuant to the provisions concerning reagents and test solutions in "3.
-Apparatus, Containers and Packaging" of the ""Standards and Criteria for Food and Food Additives, Etc. " of the Food Sanitation Act (Public Notice of Ministry of Health and Welfare No. 370, 1959; hereinafter refer to as Public Notice on Standards and Criteria.).
+2 Preparation method of food simulant

+Preparation method of food simulant shall be pursuant to the provisions concerning reagents and test solutions in "3.
+Apparatus, Containers and Packaging" of the ""Standards and Criteria for Food and Food Additives, Etc." of the Food Sanitation Act (Public Notice of Ministry of Health and Welfare No. 370, 1959; hereinafter refer to as Public Notice on Standards and Criteria.).
 For PPO, the substance with particle size of 60 mesh to 80 mesh, average pore size of 200 nm shall be used.
-For vegetable oils such as olive oil and rapeseed oil, appropriate one shall be used in consideration of the influence of its ingredients and impurities on analysis. - 3 Usage volume of food simulant In principle, 1.5 mL to 2.0 mL of food simulant shall be used per unit surface area (1 cm2)18 where a test sample contacts directly with food simulant for migration testing.
+For vegetable oils such as olive oil and rapeseed oil, appropriate one shall be used in consideration of the influence of its ingredients and impurities on analysis.

+3 Usage volume of food simulant

+In principle, 1.5 mL to 2.0 mL of food simulant shall be used per unit surface area $(1 \text{ cm}^2)^{18}$ where a test sample contacts directly with food simulant for migration testing.
 However, this does not apply to migration testing where the filling method is used.
-When PPO is used as a food simulant, the usage volume shall follow the provisions for the testing method referred.
+When PPO is used as a food simulant, the usage volume shall follow the provisions for the testing

 18 Unit surface area is calculated by dimension surface of the test sample.
-When using the temperature at which ACP contact with food, and temperature and time condition for relevant temperature range shall be adopted19.
+When using the immersion method, sample surface area is a total surface area of both sides of the test sample.